ksooooza/ksooooza/README.md

 I want to be part of the change that drives the future.
 My critical thinking skills, self-motivation, and initiative will allow me to succeed in my next role as a full stack software engineer.
 I am hoping to find a role that will provide challenge and excitement and allow me to grow into the next best version of myself.
 ---

-- 🔭 I’m currently working on my Portfolio
+- 🔭 I’m currently working on the 30 days of the Javascript challenge!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on Website and App design
 - 🤔 I’m looking for help with finding a job
 - 💬 Ask me about music